misselliev/petrichor-blog/README.md

 # 💻 Petrichor blog

-Building a blog app with Ruby on Rails 5 using postgresql as database and bootstrap to styling.
+Building a blog app with Ruby on Rails 5 using postgresql as database and bootstrap for styling.

 ![alt text](docs/petrichor.png)

-## ✨Live Demo
+## ✨ Live Demo

 You can look at it [here](https://warm-bayou-34500.herokuapp.com/)